mroonga/mroonga/doc/en/source/userguide/storage.rst

 Each time the optimisation for counting rows works, ``groonga_fast_order_limit`` status variable value is increased.

-Note : This optimisation is targetting queries like "select ... match against order by _score desc limit X, Y" only, and it works if all of the following conditions are right.
+Note : This optimisation is targeting queries like "select ... match against order by _score desc limit X, Y" only, and it works if all of the following conditions are right.

 * WHERE phrase has "match...against" only
 * no JOIN